 This minestrone soup with sausage is loaded with fresh vegetables and flavored with Italian sausage.
-It will become your favorite soup for the cold season!
+It will become your favorite soup for the cold season served with crusty bread or pasta.

 Why You Should Make It

-- COMFORTING: Because there’s nothing better than a warm, hearty soup for dinner after a long day at work, especially on those cold days!
+• COMFORTING: Because there’s nothing better than a warm, hearty minestrone soup with sausage for dinner after a long day at work, especially on those cold days!

 The Ingredients

-- VEGETABLES: Feel free to use any seasonal fresh vegetables available to you like carrots, zucchini, green beans, celery, cabbage, potatoes, frozen peas, cauliflower, etc. Or you can also use frozen vegetables.
+• VEGETABLES: Feel free to use any seasonal fresh vegetables available to you like carrots, zucchini, green beans, celery, cabbage, potatoes, frozen peas, cauliflower, etc. You can also use frozen vegetables.

 Please note I didn’t add beans as in the traditional minestrone soup recipe.
 This is just a personal preference so feel free to add them if you want.
 Read the notes below for more info.